Get insider access

 Dell S2721QS

 The Dell U2723QE and the Dell S2721QS are both 4k office monitors, but the U2723QE has a few more features.
 It has a massive USB hub that the S2721QS lacks, and it has a KVM switch, so you can control two sources with the same keyboard and mouse.
-The U2723QE also displays a wider range of colors in SDR and HDR with better accuracy, and it has an improved contrast ratio.
+The U2723QE also displays a wider range of colors in SDR and HDR with better accuracy and has an improved contrast ratio.
 Both get bright in SDR, but the S2721QS is better in bright rooms because it has improved reflection handling.

 Gigabyte M28U

 The Gigabyte M28U and the Dell U2723QE are different types of 4k monitors.
 The Gigabyte is more focused on gaming as it has a higher refresh rate and a faster response time, resulting in better motion handling.
 The Gigabyte also has HDMI 2.1 bandwidth to take full advantage of gaming consoles and modern graphics cards.
-However, the Dell is the better choice if you need something specifically for office work or photo editing as it has more features, like a bigger USB hub to which you can connect your devices.
+However, the Dell is the better choice if you need something specifically for office work or photo editing as it has more features, like a bigger USB hub where you can connect your devices.
 The Dell also displays a wider range of colors in HDR, which is great for HDR video editing.
 Lastly, the Dell has much better ergonomics, making it easier to place in an ideal position.

 Samsung Smart Monitor M8 S32BM80